IaFP/plfa/src/plfa/part2/Bisimulation.lagda.md

 (And there are many more applications of bisimulation & simulation, of which I am sure Garrett or Cesare can describe.)

+In this chapter, we will use bisimulation to show that the `let` construct could just as easily be expressed using only λ-I and λ-E. In particular, we show that the term let x := M in N is equivalently expressed as
+  (λ x.
+N) M
+in the STLC.

+(Note that this statement is not true in Hindley-Milner systems, where let-bound variables may be instantiated with polymorphic arguments.
+So, we are using `let` statements to demonstrate a case for bisimulation.
+We are *not* using bisimulation to show this particular result is broadly true.)

 --------------------------------------------------------------------------------